 Q: My 12-year-old with legume allergies had only had mild reactions.
 Then recently she ate food that turned out to contain soy flour and experienced anaphylaxis.
-Could this have to do with hormonal changes, since she has only recently hit puberty?
+She has only recently hit puberty; could this have to do with hormonal changes?

 Dr. Sharma: As your daughter’s case illustrates, food allergy reactions are unpredictable, and severe reactions can still occur even if all previous reactions have been mild.

 There are several factors (called “co-factors) that might amplify the severity of a given food allergy reaction.
 These include: the amount of a food allergen that was consumed; whether the allergic person recently exercised; taking certain medications, such as NSAIDs; or consuming other foods or substances (for instance, alcohol) that might increase the risk of a severe reaction.

 In addition, it has been noted that adolescent girls and women may have a heightened risk of severe reaction related to their menstrual cycle, specifically during the premenstrual or ovulatory phases.
 Presumably, hormonal changes associated with these phases of the menstrual cycle can alter the threshold for a reaction.

 Dr. Sharma is an allergist, clinical researcher and associate professor of pediatrics.
 He is Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington D.C. and Director of the Food Allergy Program.
 He co-authors “The Food Allergy Experts” column in Allergic Living’s E-Magazine.Submit a Question View all posts by this medical expert.